tailscale/squibble/docs/digest.md

 ## Notes

-This algorithm depends upon the stability of the canonicalization of the SQL schema definitions performed by SQLite.
-If the canonicalization rules change, the digest may change.
+This algorithm depends upon the stability of the normalization of SQL schema definitions performed by SQLite.
+If the normalization rules change, the digest may change.

 This approach also means that definitions which are semantically equivalent may not hash equal.
 For example, given: